-The report, entitled "FAQ: Human Microbiome" is based on the deliberations of 13 of the nation’s leading experts who met to develop clear answers to frequently asked questions regarding the human microbiome and its role in human health.
+The report, titled "FAQ: Human Microbiome" is based on the deliberations of 13 of the nation’s leading experts who met to develop clear answers to frequently asked questions regarding the human microbiome and its role in human health.

 Some of the questions considered by the report are the following: